armijnhemel/binaryanalysis-ng/doc/writing-parsers.md

 Sometimes some data structures that are used later (by either calculating the size or unpacking) are created during parsing and shared to avoid reparsing in any of the other methods.
+Examples are all of the parsers that use `7z` for unpacking (`ChmUnpackParser`) but also `SquashfsUnpackParser`.

 ## `calculate_unpacked_size()`